open-feature/docs.openfeature.dev/blog/21-10-2022-hardening-and-1-0-sdks.md

 In addition to those mentioned above, experimental features available in the 1.0 SDKs include:

-- Hooks, for adding arbitrary behavior to feature flag evaluation, ideal for telemetry integration, validation, and logging.
+- hooks, for adding arbitrary behavior to feature flag evaluation, ideal for telemetry integration, validation, and logging
-- The Evaluation Context interfaces, used as the basis for dynamic flag evaluation.
+- the Evaluation Context interfaces, used as the basis for dynamic flag evaluation
+- implicit context propagation (JavaScript SDK only)

 ## What's next?